David Haskell (editor): Career

 In his time at the magazine prior to becoming editor-in-chief, Haskell edited nearly 300 features and 14 special issues, including New York’s 50th anniversary issue, “My New York” and the Obama presidency retrospective, “Hope and What Came After.”
-In addition to editing New York Magazine's 50th anniversary issue, and much NYmag.com's work celebrating the milestone, he also oversaw the commemorative book Highbrow, Lowbrow, Brilliant, Despicable: Fifty Years of New York, published by Simon & Schuster, and a public art project where the magazine invited 50 New York artists, including Hank Willis Thomas, Yoko Ono, and Barbara Kruger, to create covers for the magazine.
+He also oversaw the commemorative book Highbrow, Lowbrow, Brilliant, Despicable: Fifty Years of New York, published by Simon & Schuster, and a public art project where the magazine invited 50 New York artists, including Hank Willis Thomas, Yoko Ono, and Barbara Kruger, to create covers for the magazine.

-In January 2019 it was announced that Haskell would succeed Adam Moss as editor-in-chief of New York, officially taking the helm in April of that year.
-Recode described Haskell's task as “one of the hardest jobs in media: replacing a beloved magazine editor.”CBS Sunday Morning aired a profile of New York during this period of transition and Haskell said of his vision for the magazine, “I don't think we're ever gonna be your first read of the day.
+In January 2019 it was announced that Haskell would succeed Adam Moss as editor-in-chief of New York, taking the helm that April.
+Recode described Haskell's task as “one of the hardest jobs in media: replacing a beloved magazine editor.”
+CBS Sunday Morning aired a profile of New York during this period of transition and Haskell said of his vision for the magazine, “I don't think we're ever gonna be your first read of the day.
 But I think – I hope – we'll be your favorite.”

 In April 2019, Haskell published “The Stolen Kids of Sarah Lawrence”, which documented how Larry Ray coerced and abused students through cult-leader tactics.
 After the article was published, Ray was investigated by U.S. attorneys and charged with 17 counts, including extortion and abuse.
 His trial began on March 10, 2022.

 In June 2019 Haskell published writer E. Jean Carroll's headline-making account of being sexually assaulted by the sitting president as a cover story.
-Carroll told the New York Times that she decided to publish her account in New York, rather than Elle Magazine where she was advice columnist, because New York, “knows how to break news.”
+Carroll told the New York Times that she decided to publish her account in New York rather than Elle Magazine, where she was advice columnist, because New York “knows how to break news.”
 She subsequently filed a defamation lawsuit against Donald Trump after he called her a liar in response to the story.

 New Yorks parent company New York Media merged with Vox Media in 2019.

 In October 2020, Haskell brought the website Curbed into New York.

-Under Haskell’s tenure, he has brought notable journalists to New York including Hanna Rosin, Scott Galloway, Lindsay Peoples Wagner, Kerry Howley, Choire Sicha, Errol Louis, Andrea Long Chu, and Sam Sanders.
+Haskell has brought notable journalists to New York including Hanna Rosin, Scott Galloway, Lindsay Peoples Wagner, Kerry Howley, Choire Sicha, Errol Louis, Andrea Long Chu, and Sam Sanders.